arpitbbhayani/revine-docs/rectangle.md

 seq: 2.3
 ---

 The `RECTANGLE` shape draws a rectangle on the [canvas](/docs/canvas).
-To draw the rectangle provide the parameter `x` and `y` that specifies the top-left corner, and `width` and `height` specifying the width and the height of the rectangle respectively.
+To draw the rectangle provide the parameter `position` that specifies the top-left corner, and `width` and `height` specifying the width and the height of the rectangle respectively.
 You can optionally specify the `color` and `thickness` of the rectangle and can choose to color `fill` it.

 To understand how to declare and draw a shape please refer, to [this](/docs/shapes) document.